DavidCEllis/magicjson/readme.md

 If you are just interested in making basic serialization easier you might want to look [here](https://github.com/DavidCEllis/magicjson/blob/main/plain_serializer/jsonregister.py).

+I originally thought this would use a __json__ magic method but decided against that and now this needs a better name.

 ## Motivation ##
 While working on PrefabClasses I ran into the issue of how to add handling of JSON encoding for the derived classes.
 Defining a 'default' function allowed